nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Deleting a Tag : `deletetag`

-Deletes the specified tag in Contax.
+Deletes the specified tag in ContaX.

 Format: `deletetag n/TAGNAME`